Posted on Mar 8, 2013 | 6 comments

 It has only been in the past few months when my personal experiences, conversations with app developers and communication with fellow digital journalers have combined to help me develop a near perfect process for keeping a journal electronically.
 It is a process that is application agnostic (it doesn’t really matter which app you use as long as it has the fundamental features), secure, optimized and fulfilling.
 It is a process based on simple principles that are flexible enough for nearly anyone from any background to use.

 The irony is that I will admit that I have not yet perfected my own digital journaling; I have just started to see how it would work.
 I, myself, am not yet a level 5 journaler.
 In reality, there are probably only a few people on this planet that have achieved this status (of which achievement I’m sure they are not aware of).
 Hopefully Easy Journaling has played a role in helping many get at least to a higher level than they would have previous.
-Level 5 is actually a new frontier and this website will

 I also want to make it clear that this post will not fully explain how to achieve level 5 digital journaling status or even all of the details of each level.
 I am still articulating the process on the one hand and on the other, it would take a much longer medium than a blog post to detail how it works.
 This post is simply my way of making everyone aware of the levels of the digital journaling process.